11 Things I Love About Living With My Boyfriend

 This is what I miss the most.
 No matter how long my day is, how bad or good my day is, I always look forward to going home to him.
 He loves greeting me by the door (if he didn’t pick me up from work) and I love how he always smiles at me.

 I’m a cuddler.
-I feel comfort whenever I hug Miguel or laying beside him.
+I feel comfortable whenever I hug Miguel or lying beside him.
 This may sound weird, but the smell of Miguel relaxes me.

 8. I have a binge-watching partner.

 During my lazy days—which is every day—I love to sit on the couch and watch TV series.
 Miguel has a different taste in TV series or movies, but so far I enjoy his choices as well.
 I love Korean dramas, and Miguel loves it too.
 In fact, I have a video of him reacting to a romantic scene in KDrama and he was so kilig.

 I cannot sleep right away; my mind wanders all the time.
 One thing that I miss the most about living with my boyfriend is I can cuddle him until I fall asleep.
 As I have mentioned, his smell helps me relax.